divy3988/4-Bit-AL/README.md

-# 4-Bit-ALU
-This project implements a 4-bit ALU for addition, subtraction, NAND, and XOR operations.
-Designed in Verilog with a SPICE netlist, it enables logic simulation and transistor-level analysis, ideal for studying digital circuit and microprocessor design.
 # 4-Bit Arithmetic Logic Unit (ALU)

 This project implements a 4-bit Arithmetic Logic Unit (ALU) in Verilog, designed to perform basic arithmetic and logical operations.
 The project also includes a SPICE netlist for simulation and verification of the ALU's behavior.